 In contrast to horizontal conveying where decentralized servo drives are a common sight, centrally located servo drives are still dominate the market for highly dynamic and precise motion control.
 Servo drives along with other control components, sometimes with a full blown IPC, reside together in a control cabinet protected from the outside world.
 Connection to the motors is in a star shaped structure, each having control and power cables.
-Because the cabinet.
+Because heat loss is centrally generated, effective air conditioning is needed in the cabinet.